Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Evaluation

 \subsubsection{Qualitative Coordination and Overlap}

-In addition to coverage ratio, we quantify coordination by measuring the \emph{coverage overlap rate}, defined as the fraction of covered nodes that are simultaneously within $r_{cov}$ of more than one UAV.
-In the challenging RC+PO setting with $M{=}5,N{=}10$, our learned policy achieves a low overlap rate $0.12$ compared to the no-communication ablation $0.19$, indicating better division of coverage responsibilities.
+In addition to the coverage ratio, we quantify coordination by measuring the \emph{coverage overlap rate}, defined as the fraction of covered nodes that are simultaneously within $r_{cov}$ of more than one UAV.
+In the challenging RC+PO setting with $M{=}5,N{=}10$, our learned policy achieves a low overlap rate of $0.12$, compared with $0.19$ for the no-communication ablation, indicating better division of coverage responsibilities.
 Figure~\ref{fig:drone_relay_emergent} illustrates representative trajectories and communication links under different team sizes.